United States Flag

 Directions

-2. Place breadcrumbs in large bowl and pour milk over them.
+2. Place bread cubes in large bowl and pour milk over them.

-4. Stir in raisins, flour, candied citron, cinnamon, baking soda, salt, allspice, and cloves until well blended.
+4. Add raisins, flour, candied citron, cinnamon, baking soda, salt, allspice, and cloves, stirring until well combined.

 5. Pour mixture into the mold and cover with foil.

-6. Place the mold on a rack in a Dutch oven.
-Pour boiling water into the Dutch oven up to the level of the rack.
+6. Place mold on a rack in a Dutch oven and pour in boiling water up to the level of the rack.

-7. Cover the Dutch oven and place it over medium heat.
-Bring the water to a boil, reduce heat to medium low, and continue to boil water for 3 hours or until a toothpick inserted in the center of pudding comes out clean.
-During steaming, quickly add water to the Dutch oven as needed.
+8. Reduce heat and simmer the water for 3 hours or until a toothpick inserted in the center of the pudding comes out clean, adding water to the Dutch oven as needed to prevent it from drying out.

-9. Mix together sugar, butter, half and half, and corn syrup in a saucepan.
+9. Place brown sugar, butter, half and half, and corn syrup in a saucepan set over low heat, cooking for about 5 minutes and stirring occasionally.

 Subscribe Now!